-Note In Armv8, VFP hardware is integral to the architecture.
-Software floating-po AArch32 state, but is not supported for AArch64 state. int is supported for
+In Armv8, VFP hardware is integral to the architecture .
+Software floating-point is supported for AArch32 state, but is not supported for AArch64 state.

 Position independence

 Position independent code uses PC-relative addressing modes where possible and otherwise accesses global data through the Global Offset Table (GOT).